m5stack/aws-iot-kit-tutorials/workshop/content/Blinky hello world/Prerequisites/_index.en_uk.md

 {{% /expand%}}

 {{% notice note %}}
-If you close your shell or open a new shell, you'll need to re-enter `conda activate edukit` to reactivate the virtual environment and run ESP-IDF's `export.sh` (macOS/Linux) or `export.bat` (Windows) to re-add the ESP-IDF tools to your path each time.
+If you close your shell or open a new shell, you'll need to re-enter `conda activate edukit` to reactivate the virtual environment and source ESP-IDF's `export.sh` (macOS/Linux) or `export.bat` (Windows) to re-add the ESP-IDF tools to your path each time.
 {{% /notice %}}

 ## Cloning the code repository